 For camera-trap lighting, I use up to four Nikon SB-28 strobes controlled with CamTraptions wireless flash triggers and infra-red trap.

 The Wimberley “Plamp” comes in very useful for holding flowers in breezy condition.
 It is normally clamped to my tripod or attached to a small fishing bank-rest which opens up the working distance for when I need to pull back from the subject.

 I use this in conjunction with a home-made version of the Plamp to grasp a Lastolite reflector.
 My only gripe with this Wimberley product is it can be really noisy and squeaky – it’s good job plants don’t have ears.

 Bags & Cases

-To transport my gear around the world I use a combination of LowePro backpacks, including the Vertex 300, LensTrekker 600 and Outback 200.
+To transport my gear around the world I use the Tenba Solstice 20L backpack, whereas previously everything was LowePro including the Vertex 300, LensTrekker 600 and Outback 200.
 For secure carriage in airplane holds and rough safaris, I also use a Pelican 1510 rolling hard case.